Git-Hexagon/Hexagon/docs/hidden/Hexagon Unit Structures and Organizations.md

 > Operating under a microtangent, Expeditionary Divisions are small, specialised fleets of vessels designed to operate within specific areas.

 ##### Parsec Expeditionary Division
-> A military unit consisting of mainly anti-spacecraft vessels.
-Used to defend space-bound military installations or combat enemy interstellar fleets.
-Some or most ships can carry surface-based troops for planetary assaults.
+> A very flexible military unit that's used to conduct interstellar to interplanetary actions within a given area of operations.
+May perform actions and objectives such as creating and defending a military outpost behind enemy lines, to staging planetary assaults on a hostile world.

 ##### Stellar Expeditionary Division/Subdivision
 > A military unit consisting of anti-spacecraft vessels and carrier vessels.
 Used to carry out tasks within stellar systems.
 Harbours a multitude of surface-based units for planetary assaults and takeovers.
 Smaller units of this type may be assigned to a Parsec Expeditionary Division as a subdivision.